-- 4. Without prejudice to the authority of the Office of the Co-Prosecutors, the Office of Co-Investigating Judges or the Chambers to receive, obtain and provide information and to establish channels of communication in the conduct of their Judicial functions, the Office of Administration shall serve as the official channel for both internal and external communication of the ECCC.
+4. Without prejudice to the authority of the Office of the Co-Prosecutors, the Office of Co-Investigating Judges or the Chambers to receive, obtain and provide information and to establish channels of communication in the conduct of their Judicial functions, the Office of Administration shall serve as the official channel for both internal and external communication of the ECCC.
 The Office of Administration shall establish a Public Affairs Section which shall have the duty of disseminating information to the public regarding the ECCC.
-Except as otherwise provided in these IRs, the Public Affairs Section, upon instruction from the Office of the Co-Prosecutors, the Office of the Co-Investigating Judges or the Chambers, shall also be responsible for correcting any false or misleading information presented to the public. - 5.
-The Office of Administration shall keep a database containing copies of all case files of Preliminary Investigations, Judicial Investigations, and cases before the Chambers, the originals of which shall be kept with the Office of the Co-Prosecutors, the Office of the Co-Investigating Judges or the Chambers, as appropriate.
-The Greffiers of each Office and Chamber shall ensure that the Office of Administration receives a copy of all documents in the case file forthwith.
-The Office of the Administration will ensure that such copies are only made available to the parties, experts or other authorized persons, in accordance with these IRs and as directed by the Office of the Co-Prosecutors, the Office of the Co-investigating Judges or the Chambers, as appropriate.
+Except as otherwise provided in these IRs, the Public Affairs Section, upon instruction from the Office of the Co-Prosecutors, the Office of the Co-Investigating Judges or the Chambers, shall also be responsible for correcting any false or misleading information presented to the public.

+5. The Office of Administration shall keep a database containing the case files of Preliminary Investigations, Judicial Investigations, and cases before the Chambers.
+The Office of the Administration will ensure that copies are, where required, made available to the parties, experts or other authorized persons, in accordance with these IRs and as directed by the Office of the Co-Prosecutors, the Office of the Co-investigating Judges or the Chambers, as appropriate.
 Information in the database shall only be made available to the public subject to the terms of the ECCC Practice Direction on the matter.
-The Office of Administration shall assist the Greffiers, at their request, in serving summonses and giving notice of orders. - 6.
-At the direction of the Co-Prosecutors, the Co-Investigating Judges or the Chambers, as appropriate, the Office of Administration shall be responsible for the preservation, storage and security of evidence including exhibits, statements and documents obtained in the course of preliminary investigations, judicial investigations, trials, and appeals. - 7.
-The Office of Administration shall be responsible for coordinating the training of ECCC personnel and supporting training of the ECCC judicial bodies, as needed.
+The Office of Administration shall assist the Greffiers, at their request, in serving summonses and giving notice of orders.

+6. At the direction of the Co-Prosecutors, the Co-Investigating Judges or the Chambers, as appropriate, the Office of Administration shall be responsible for the preservation, storage and security of evidence including exhibits, statements and documents obtained in the course of preliminary investigations, judicial investigations, trials, and appeals.

+7. The Office of Administration shall be responsible for coordinating the training of ECCC personnel and supporting training of the ECCC judicial bodies, as needed.